morris/vanilla-todo/README.md

 ### 4.2.
 Formatting and Linting

-Basic code quality is provided by
+Basic code consistency is provided by

 - [Prettier](https://prettier.io),
 - [ESLint](https://eslint.org), and